 Adopting a qualitative approach, content analysis of online reviews of the cooking schools in Cinque Terre was carried out to gain an insight into the experiences of gastronomy tourists, who participated in cooking classes.
-Qualitative approaches help understand a particular phenomenon from the perspective of those experiencing it and are appropriate for the present study (Vaismoradi, et. al., 2013).
+Qualitative approaches help understand a particular phenomenon from the perspective of those experiencing it and are appropriate for the present study (Vaismoradi et al., 2013).

-The seven dimensions of tourism experiences proposed by Kim, Ritchie and McCormick (2012) - hedonism, refreshment, local culture, meaningfulness, knowledge, involvement, and novelty - were applied as the framework for the content analysis.
-Content analysis is the systematic and objective approach employed to explore large amounts of textual information to determine trends, categories and patterns of words used, their frequency, relationships, structures, characteristics and discourses of communication (Gbrich, 2007; Vasimoradi, et. al., 2013).
-It helps in examining reflections of people about an event, product or service (Bloor and Wood, 2006; Ye et al., 2011).
-More specifically, a conceptual content analysis was carried out, in which the text was scrutinized to find the existence and frequency of a concept to gain a better understanding of the respondents' views on a particular product or experience (Colorado State University, 2006; Beaney, 2007).
-The method involves identifying the occurrence of terms associated with the themes and concepts being examined (Colorado State University, 2006).
-In the current study, the online review of the cooking schools in Cinque Terre and La Spezia area were analysed using Kim et al's (2012) experiential dimensions.
+The seven dimensions of tourism experiences proposed by Kim et al. (2012) - hedonism, refreshment, local culture, meaningfulness, knowledge, involvement and novelty - were applied as the framework for the content analysis.
+Content analysis is the systematic and objective approach employed to explore large amounts of textual information to determine trends, categories and patterns of words used, their frequency, relationships, structures, characteristics and discourses of communication (Gbrich, 2007; Vaismoradi et al., 2013).
+It helps examine the reflections of people about an event, product or service (Bloor & Wood, 2006).
+More specifically, a conceptual content analysis was carried out in which the text was scrutinized to find the existence and frequency of a concept to gain a better understanding of the respondents' views on a particular product or experience (Colorado State University, 2006).
+The method involves identifying the occurrence of terms associated with the themes and concepts being examined.
+In the current study, the online review of the cooking schools in Cinque Terre and La Spezia area were analysed using Kim et al.'s (2012) experiential dimensions.
 The online reviews were coded by looking for specific words and statements that identified with the seven experiential dimensions of Kim et al. (2012) to understand the dimensions that were most relevant to respondents' gastronomic experiences of the cooking classes.

 Posting online reviews is a popular method for consumers to provide feedback and reflect on their consumption experience.
-With the ubiquitous information and communication technology and digital empowerment, online reviews represent one of the easiest ways for consumers to share their experiences of and satisfaction with products and services (Bilgihan et. al.,2017; Filieri and McLeay, 2014).
-Online reviews assist consumers in decision-making, and firms better understand customer satisfaction and predict sales (Rouliez, et. al., 2019).
+With the ubiquitous information and communication technology and digital empowerment, online reviews represent one of the easiest ways for consumers to share their experiences of and satisfaction with products and services (Bilgihan et al., 2017).
+Online reviews assist consumers in decision-making, and firms better understand customer satisfaction and predict sales (Rouliez et al., 2019).
 Online reviews are consulted by tourists to learn about their holiday destinations and other tourism products as these are not accessible until the moment of consumption (Abubaker, 2016).
-Successful consumer opinion portals (COP) such as Tripadvisor enable tourists to write reviews on accommodations, destinations and other components of a holiday (Sigala et. al., 2012).
-Online reviews are considered as the electronic version of word of mouth (eWOM), which is the positive or negative comments made by potential, actual or former customers about a product or service that are available on the Internet (Hennig-Thurau et. al., 2004).
-Online reviews are increasingly influencing people's choices, and it is becoming customary for travellers to check online reviews before making their travel decisions (Zhu and Zhang, 2010).
+Successful consumer opinion portals (COP) such as Tripadvisor enable tourists to write reviews on accommodations, destinations and other components of a holiday.
+Online reviews are considered as the electronic version of word of mouth (eWOM), which is the positive or negative comments made by potential, actual or former customers about a product or service that are available on the Internet (Hennig-Thurau et al., 2004).
+Online reviews are increasingly influencing people's choices, and it is becoming customary for travellers to check online reviews before making their travel decisions (Abubaker, 2016).

-• As previously mentioned, the COP that was used for this study was TripAdvisor, which is one of the most popular websites for online review of holidays.
+As previously mentioned, the COP that was used for this study was TripAdvisor, which is one of the most popular websites for online review of holidays.
 Other websites such as Yelp, Airbnb, Expedia, Four Square, Google etc. were considered inadequate in terms of the volume of reviews compared to TripAdvisor.
-TripAdvisor was set up to give travellers to comment on their holiday experiences, which include reviews of anything going from restaurants, to experiences and activities, to hotels.
-Moreover, the other COPs did not have any relevance to this study, since none of the cooking classes and experiences are taken into consideration was found there at the time of carrying out this research.
-Reviews on TripAdvisors' subsidiary, Viator, was also used as it contained some reviews of the Cinque Terre cooking schools..
+TripAdvisor was set up to give travellers an opportunity to comment on their holiday experiences, which include reviews of anything from restaurants, to experiences and activities, to hotels.
+Moreover, the other COPs did not have any relevance to this study, since none of the cooking classes considered for this study was found there at the time of carrying out this research.
+Reviews on TripAdvisors'

+subsidiary, Viator, were also used as it contained some reviews of the Cinque Terre cooking schools.